henrywoo/linux-kernel-updater/README.md

 - Updated for Ubuntu 19.04

+This is to maintain a workable version of Ukuu as the original Ukuu goes to paid version.
+If you have money, please support [Ukuu](https://teejeetech.in/2019/01/20/ukuu-v19-01/) as possible as you can.
+If not, you can manually build with this repo.

 ### Ubuntu Kernel Update Utility (Ukuu)

 This is a tool for installing the latest mainline Linux kernel on Ubuntu-based distributions.